aetperf/aetperf.github.io/_posts/2021-07-22-Goldbach-s-Comet-with-Numba-and-Datashader.md

 Note that for Goldbach's conjecture to be false, there must be $g(E) = 0$ somewhere 🤯.

-Anyway, here are the steps used in this post to compute Golbach function:
+Anyway, here are the steps used in this post to compute Goldbach function:
 - Define a maximum positive integer $n$.
 - For each natural number smaller or equal to $n$, build a quick way to check if it is a prime or not.
 In order to do that, we are going to create a boolean vector using the sieve of Eratosthenes.